SinLess-Games-LLC/Cluster-Deployment/Docs/System_Tools.md

 - [x] 💚[Kubernetes Dashboard](https://github.com/kubernetes/dashboard) - Kubernetes Dashboard is a general purpose, web-based UI for Kubernetes clusters.
 - [x] 💚[Lens](https://github.com/lensapp/lens) - Lens it's an useful, attractive, open source user interface (UI) for working with Kubernetes clusters.
 - [x] 💚[Prometheus](https://github.com/prometheus/prometheus) - Prometheus, a Cloud Native Computing Foundation project, is a systems and service monitoring system.
-- [ ] 💚[Loki](https://github.com/grafana/loki) - Loki is a horizontally-scalable, highly-available, multi-tenant log aggregation system inspired by Prometheus.
-- [ ] 💚[Weave Scope](https://www.weave.works/oss/scope/) - Weave Scope automatically generates a map of your application, enabling you to intuitively understand, monitor, and control your containerized, microservices-based application.
 - [x] 💚[Weave Gitops](https://docs.gitops.weave.works/docs/intro-weave-gitops/) - Weave GitOps is a developer-centric operating model for Kubernetes that extends DevOps best practices to include operations by using Git as a single source of truth for declarative infrastructure and applications.
 - [ ] 💚[Jaeger](https://www.jaegertracing.io/docs/1.18/) - Jaeger, inspired by Dapper and OpenZipkin, is a distributed tracing system released as open source by Uber Technologies.